 WHO Declares World Emergency Due to Zika Virus

-The World Health Organization has declared the Zika virus a worldwide public health emergency.
+The World Health Organization declared the Zika virus a worldwide public health emergency in 2015.
 Because the infection is spread by the Aedes aegypti mosquito, it’s been closely linked with increased rates of infants with neurological diseases.

-The measure was adopted by a committee of independent experts from the United Nations to help accelerate the adoption of international measures, as well as the appropriate research.
+A committee of independent experts from the United Nations helped accelerate the adoption of international measures, as well as the appropriate research.

 Margaret Chan, general director of the organization, made an appeal to the public warning that, although not scientifically proven, the Zika virus poses a huge threat to world health.

-She made a special plea to pregnant women, asking them to avoid travel to high risk countries.
+She made a special plea to pregnant women, asking them to avoid travel to specific regions that are considered high-risk countries.